gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 us guiding him.
 No one ever does.
 We are ever so slightly heavier when he chooses a wrong turn, ever so slightly lighter when he takes the right one, and when he pauses to catch his breath, we place his feet just so, just so.
-He does not always go where we want---they never do---but raindrops can wear away mountains.
+He does not always go where we want—they never do—but raindrops can wear away mountains.

 We cannot remember why we want to *clump clump clump clump* through the dark old